postmanlabs/labs-docs/src/pages/docs/api-governance/api-testing/api-testing-warnings.md

 ## Next steps

-For the list of all the security warnings that Postman might show at the API testing phase of develpment, see [Security warnings](/docs/api-governance/api-testing/security-warnings/).
+For the list of all the security warnings that Postman might show at the API testing phase of development, see [Security warnings](/docs/api-governance/api-testing/security-warnings/).